Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 ### Verbosity Level

-Using the flags `-vq` means each query that is sent is dumped to stdout.
+Using the flag `-vq` means each query that is sent is dumped to stdout.
-Using the flags `-vr` means each result set that is received is dumped to stdout.
+Using the flag `-vr` means each result set that is received is dumped to stdout.
-Using the flags `-vp` means more information about the process and connections are dumped to stdout.
+Using the flag `-vp` means more information about the process and connections are dumped to stdout.
-Using the flags `-vs` means after each query that has been finished, some statistics are dumped to stdout.
+Using the flag `-vs` means after each query that has been finished, some statistics are dumped to stdout.
+Using the flag `-vn` means output is reduced to minimum (silent mode).

 ### Working Querywise or Connectionswise